The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 Now this Melchizedek, king of Salem, priest of the most high God, met Abraham as he was returning from defeating the kings and blessed him.
 To him also Abraham apportioned a tithe of everything.
 His name first means king of righteousness, then king of Salem, that is, king of peace.
 (Hebrews 7:1-2 NET)

 Melchizedek (which means king of righteousness) appeared to Abraham, blessing him and revealing himself as the king of Salem (Salem means Peace and is believed to be ancient Jerusalem (Psalms 76:2)) and the priest of the Highest God.
-Putting those various names together, Melchizedek is a Priestly King of Righteousness and Peace, or rather Jesus is the giver of righteousness that leads to peace with God the Father!
+Putting those various names together, Melchizedek is a Priestly King of Righteousness and Peace, or Jesus is the giver of righteousness leading to peace with God the Father!
 (Romans 5:1,2)

 Without father, without mother, without genealogy, he has neither beginning of days nor end of life but is like the son of God, and he remains a priest for all time.
 But see how great he must be, if Abraham the patriarch gave him a tithe of his plunder.
 And those of the sons of Levi who receive the priestly office have authorization according to the law to collect a tithe from the people, that is, from their fellow countrymen, although they too are descendants of Abraham.
 But Melchizedek who does not share their ancestry collected a tithe from Abraham and blessed the one who possessed the promise.
 Now without dispute the inferior is blessed by the superior, and in one case tithes are received by mortal men, while in the other by him who is affirmed to be alive.
 And it could be said that Levi himself, who receives tithes, paid a tithe through Abraham.
 For he was still in his ancestor Abraham's loins when Melchizedek met him.
 (Hebrews 7:3-10 NET)